lucc/nvimpager/README.md

 ## Development

-Nvimpager is developed on [Github][nvimpager] where you are very much invited to [post][issues] bug reports, feature or pull requests!
+Nvimpager is developed on [GitHub][nvimpager] where you are very much invited to [post][issues] bug reports, feature or pull requests!
 The test can be run with `make test`.
 They are also run on travis: [![Build Status]][travis]